-As it can be seen in this figure the streamlines become denser as the distance to the wall decreases which in agreement with the velocity variation along the circumference shown in Figure 26.
-The denser streamlines indicate the pressure rise, becoming particularly drastic in the closest vicinity of the stagnation point.
-The pressure coefficient is plotted in Figure 28.
+As shown in Figure 27, the streamlines become denser as the distance to the wall decreases, agreeing with the velocity variation along the circumference shown in Figure 26.
+The denser streamlines indicate the pressure rise, becoming particularly drastic in the closest vicinity of the stagnation point, and the pressure coefficient is plotted in Figure 28.